The Beauty of Ponce’s Main Plaza

 Ponce is located on the south coast of Puerto Rico, just west of middle of the island.
 The Spanish Crown officially founded the town of Ponce in 1692 by request of the grandson of Juan Ponce de León, though the area had been settled much earlier.
 The town grew, the main plaza was born, and, as was custom, the plaza became the center of the action.

 The main plaza is actually two separate plazas (Plaza Degetau and Plaza Munoz Rivera), though everyone just calls the whole thing Plaza Delicias.
 Here, people came to socialize, promenade, to see and be seen, to do business, and attend religious services.
 The church and government offices were here on the plaza, as well the homes of many of the wealthy families.
-It was a the “in place” to sit, relax, see and be seen.
+It was a the “in place” to sit, relax, to see and be seen.

 Today, the plaza continues to be a cool place to sit and relax.
 Though it is no longer the center of the business district, it remains an active and historic area, so many people come to enjoy its beauty.
 The plaza has benches located around and under some lovely trees, surrounded by fountains and statues.
 This is where the town holds concerts and festivals.
 And for scenery, there is the cathedral, a firehouse, some restored neoclassical buildings and homes, the mayor’s offices, restaurants, hotels, souvenir shops, banks, and more.
 It is well worth your time to walk around and explore the area.